 Some of you may be quite familiar with virtual reality, but we are newcomers to the experience.
 The Museum at Prairiefire offers two different VR journeys.
 In the Virtual Theater we got to explore Stonehenge.
 This is a one-at-a-time experience where the user follows a set path that showcases this mysterious location.
 It is an educational journey with plenty of interactive dialogue.
 This program is done standing up, so it can be a little odd feeling at first, but soon you find yourself drawn into the landscape.
 The other VR area is the Discover Video, which is a different type of experience designed to be more immersive.

 After donning the appropriate headgear, we were ready for take-off.
 This is a 360 degree experience, so guests can look all around them.
 The show we saw was called Spacewalker, and is a space launch and walk.
 Visitors are encouraged to look in every direction, so they can take in lots of detail.
 I was completely amazed by the ability to see how the multiple stages of a rocket are assembled.
 Once the rocket has arrived into space one of the occupants of the craft took us along for a space walk.
 It would be hard to describe the view of seeing the earth below me and the great void of space reaching out behind.
 I’m sure this will be the closest I ever get to space travel, and it left me in complete awe of the experience.
-In my opinion, these VR experiences are certainly worth the additional charge.
+In my opinion, these VR experiences are certainly worth the price of admission to the museum.

 Heading Farther Into Space